 Each year in this country thousands of people are killed and hundreds of thousands more are injured as the result of distracted driving, making distracted driving a serious threat to road safety.
+Former police officer Victor Rotolo has years of experience representing clients with their motor vehicle violations.
+The attorneys at Rotolo Karch Law understand that each case is unique and requires an individual approach.

 The law defines distracted driving as any activity that takes a driver’s attention away from the task of driving.
 Texting is the most common of these distractions, followed closely by other uses of cell phones including talking and posting to social media.
 Others types of distraction include: